History of the Jews in Hungary: Germany invades Hungary

 On March 18, 1944, Adolf Hitler summoned Horthy to a conference in Austria, where he demanded greater acquiescence from the Hungarian state.
-Horthy resisted, but his efforts were fruitless – while he attended the conference, German tanks rolled into Budapest.
+Horthy resisted, but his efforts were fruitless – German tanks rolled into Budapest while he attended the conference.
 On March 23, the government of Döme Sztójay was installed.
-Among his other first moves, Sztójay legalized the Arrow Cross Party, which quickly began organizing.
-During the four days' interregnum following the German occupation, the Ministry of the Interior was put in the hands of László Endre and László Baky, right-wing politicians well known for their hostility to Jews.
-Their boss, Andor Jaross, was another committed anti-Semite.
+Among his other first moves, Sztójay legalised the Arrow Cross Party, which quickly began organising.
+During the four days interregnum following the German occupation, the Ministry of the Interior was put in the hands of László Endre and László Baky, right-wing politicians well known for their hostility to Jews.
+Their boss, Andor Jaross, was another committed antisemite.
+Immediately after the occupation, the German and Hungarian authorities established Judenrats throughout the country.

 A few days later, Ruthenia, Northern Transylvania, and the border region with Croatia and Serbia were placed under military command.
-On April 9, Prime Minister Döme Sztójay and the Germans obligated Hungary to place at the disposal of the Reich 300,000 Jewish laborers.
+On April 9, Prime Minister Döme Sztójay and the Germans obliged Hungary to place at the disposal of the Reich 300,000 Jewish laborers.
 Five days later, on April 14, Endre, Baky, and Adolf Eichmann, the SS officer in charge of organising the deportation of Hungarian Jews to the German Reich, decided to deport all the Jews of Hungary.

-Although from 1943, the BBC Polish Service broadcast about the exterminations, the BBC Hungarian Service did not discuss the Jews.
+Although in 1943, the BBC Polish Service broadcast about the exterminations, the BBC Hungarian Service did not discuss the Jews.
 A 1942 memo for the BBC Hungarian Service, written by Carlile Macartney, a British Foreign Office adviser on Hungary, said: "We shouldn't mention the Jews at all."
-Macartney believed that most Hungarians were antisemitic, and that mentioning the Jews would alienate much of the population.
+Macartney believed that most Hungarians were antisemitic and that mentioning the Jews would alienate much of the population.
 Most of the Jews did not believe that the Holocaust might happen in Hungary: "This might be happening in Galicia to Polish Jews, but this can't happen in our very cultivated Hungarian state."
 According to Yehuda Bauer, when the deportations to Auschwitz began in May 1944, the Zionist youth movements organized smuggling of Hungarian Jews into Romania.
 Around 4,000 Hungarian Jews were smuggled into Romania, including the smugglers and those who paid them on the border.
 The Romanians agreed to let those Jews in, despite heavy German pressure.
-However Romania allied itself with Nazi Germany from 1940 to 1944.
-Despite Romania was not under German occupation, during the dictatorship of Ion Antonescu, 380,000–400,000 Jews were murdered in the Holocaust in Romanian-controlled areas such as Bessarabia, Bukovina and Transnistria.
+However, Romania allied itself with Nazi Germany from 1940 to 1944.
+Despite Romania not being under German occupation, during the dictatorship of Ion Antonescu, 380,000–400,000 Jews were murdered in the Holocaust in Romanian-controlled areas such as Bessarabia, Bukovina, and Transnistria.